 This post continues a series using the Alphabet to go through streets that were significant in my life as part of the “Family History Through the Alphabet” challenge.

 We moved to 2705 Calvert from 2254 Chicago Blvd when my parents separated in the fall of 1954.
 I was 8 and my sister was 6.
 We lived upstairs in a two family flat.
 “Beans Bowles”, the musician and his family lived downstairs.
 Our elementary school, Roosevelt, was two blocks away.
 My mother, Mrs. Cleage to her students, taught Social Studies at the same school.
 I remember playing outside a lot – on the block, at the playground and in a vacant lot at Lawton and Boston.
 There were many children on the block of all ages.
 We played “7-Up” where you throw a ball against the side of the house, clap your hands and count higher and higher until you miss.
 We drew hopscotch grids on the sidewalk and played that.
 We roller skated and rode our bikes.

-There were a drugstore and a small grocery store on the corner of Linwood and Calvert.
+There was a drugstore and a small grocery store on the corner of Linwood and Calvert.
 My mother bought rotten meat at the grocery once and the man didn’t want to take it back until she threatened to call the health department.
 We still bought penny candy there – wine candy, lick-a-maid.
 My mother never shopped there again.
 That whole business section of the block is empty now.

 I have no photographs taken inside the house but I do remember the layout.